ytl-al/ytl-yes-revamp/wp-content/plugins/post-smtp/readme.txt

 > **[NEVER give out your Gmail, Microsoft or Yahoo password](http://blog.varonis.com/giving-away-your-passwords/)** to a 3rd-party or 3rd-party program that you don't fully trust.

-= Can I use this plugin to send via Outlook, Microsoft 365, Gmail, Zoho, Yahoo, or SendGrid SMTP? = Yes!
-With the Post SMTP Plugin, you can configure any SMTP mailer account with your WordPress site.
+= Can I use this plugin to send via Outlook, Microsoft 365, Gmail SMTP, Zoho, Yahoo, or SendGrid SMTP? = Yes!
+With the Post SMTP Plugin, you can configure any SMTP mailer account, including Gmail SMTP, on your WordPress site.
 Check out our [detailed SMTP configuration documentation](https://postmansmtp.com/documentation/sockets-addons/?utm_source=wp_org&utm_medium=read_me) for all major SMTP service providers.

 = What is a Client ID? =
 To use OAuth, your website needs its own Client ID.
 The Client ID is used to control authentication and authorization and is tied to the specific URL of your website.
 If you manage several websites, you will need a different Client ID for each one.